 It's hard to say without more details.
 Fiction usually involves creative storytelling and invented elements, while nonfiction presents real-world information and events.
 But sometimes, there can be a blur between the two, especially in certain genres like memoirs or historical fiction.

 It's nonfiction.
-The book is based on the author's real-life experiences.
+The book is based on the author's real-life experiences and observations.

 I'm not entirely sure which specific 'no name woman' is being referred to.
 It could be either.
 There are many works where characters are unnamed and can be part of fictional stories, like in some short stories or novels where the author wants to create a sense of mystery.
 On the other hand, it could also be a nonfiction account where for privacy or other reasons the woman is not named, such as in some historical or journalistic pieces.